 - Because cotton holds water better than other yarns, it also has the chance to stretch and sag.
 Once it has stretched, it'll never return to its original size or shape.

 - Cotton has no elasticity or “memory”.
-This could affect your ability to maintain an even knitting tension or cause hand strain.
+This can make it difficult to keep even knitting tension or cause hand strain.

 - The bulkier the yarn, the heavier your project.
-This will also affect your project when it comes to laundering.
+This may make it difficult to wash and care for, depending on the size.
 The bigger the project, the more weight, the more stretch…you get the idea.

 - Dyed cotton, especially darker colors, has a tendency to bleed.
 This is why it’s important to knit a gauge swatch before you knit your project.
 You’ll want to treat your swatch like your finished article to test color, stretch, and size.

 - Finally, unless you’re using organic cotton, your cotton yarn was treated with pesticides.
-If you’re looking for something more eco-friendly, give organic yarn a try.
+If you’re looking for something more eco-friendly, give organic cotton a try.

 What is Organic Cotton?